- Huge magic nuke damage, most of it AoE.

 Mages are not particularly strong in the mid game.
 Moreover, the fact that you deal mostly AoE damage means that if you’re losing rounds, you’re often losing to a lot of enemy heroes left on low HP, which costs a lot of life.
 It’s generally speaking pretty easy to try to commit to six Mages early, to lose the mid game extremely hard, and to be forced to row down earlier so that you don’t stand a chance to reach to late game when you’re at your strongest.

-So, here we’ll give you four distinct lvl8 Mage builds which are strong in the mid game but at the same time have the potential to grow into something even stronger later on:
+So, here we’ll give you a couple of distinct Mage builds which are good in the mid game but at the same time have the potential to grow into something even stronger later on:

 The disclaimer for this opening is that getting to six Mages quickly is relatively difficult to pull-off.
 The reason is that you often end up with a weak mid-game lineup and get eaten by strong mid-game builds like (6) Assassins.
 That’s the reason why all builds below stay on (3) Mages until the late game and are in general more consistent than the quick six Mages.

 The Scrappy Alliance gives you a tanky frontline.
-Moreover, Tinker has a great magic damage output and benefits a lot from Crystal Maiden’s aura.
+Moreover, Tinker has a great magic damage output and benefits a lot from the Human mana generation bonus.

 The Inventor Alliance deals magic damage on explosions.
 This means it has great synergy with the Mage Alliance bonus, especially when you reach (4) Inventors with their Ace bonus in the late game.